TheOpteProject/LGL/README.md

     -m x,y (min of x and y to control scale and zoom.
 Not required) -a center (not required, align the mean of the image to the center of the window)

+    To use the -M and -m features you can get the min and max values from rendering the largest graph in your series.
+    You can use the largest graph's min/max values on the smallest series to keep perspective rather than a fit-to-screen zoom.

 Looking at the huge PNG (100k x 100k pixels) java.awt.image.Raster: The maximum width x height has to be less than Integer.MAX_VALUE (2147483647) so the maximum square image is 46340 x 46340.
 Note also that such images will